sotrh/makerspace/docs/programming-101/vocab.md

 }
 ```

 When a user calls `setupManyThings()` the first time, it behaves as expected.
 If the user needs to run the function again (say to refresh the data), it will simply exit with `Setup completed`.
-The user can't know that `setupManyThings()` will only run once without looking its definition in the code.
+The user can't know that `setupManyThings()` will only run once without looking  at its definition in the code.
 If another function uses `hasRunOnce`, it's behavior will change without the function being called at all.